hackforla/not-today/lit-review/readme.md

-# This folder is for background information about the underlying issues of chronic suicidal ideation.
+# This folder is for studies about chronic suicidal ideation.

 ## Index/Descriptions